d2l-ai/d2l-en/chapter_introduction/intro.md

 We'll typically denote the feature vector for any one example $\mathbf{x_i}$ and the set of feature vectors for all our examples $X$.

-What makes a problem *regression* is actually the outputs.
+What makes a problem a *regression* is actually the outputs.
 Say that you're in the market for a new home, you might want to estimate the fair market value of a house, given some features like these.